-I recommend that you can go to the Gyeongbokgung Palace first in the morning to try hanbok - walk along the Bukchon Hanok Village - have an afternoon tea and take photos at Ihwa Mural Village - explore Dongdaemun Market for your night tour.
+I recommend that you go to the Gyeongbokgung Palace first thing in the morning to try hanbok, the walk along the Bukchon Hanok Village, have an afternoon tea and take photos at Ihwa Mural Village, finally, explore Dongdaemun Market for your night tour.

-Hangang Park, beloved by local residents and office workers, offers many exciting events year-round.
-Festivals like the Yeouido Cherry Blossom Festival in the spring, the World Fireworks Festival in the Fall
+Hangang Park, beloved by local residents, and office workers, offers many exciting events year-round.
+These include the Yeouido Cherry Blossom Festival in the spring and the World Fireworks Festival in the fall.

-Hangang park is full of surprises: the Water Light Square, Waterside Fountains, the Waterside Stage, Festival Land, the Piano Waterway, Waterfalls of Light, the Yacht Marina, and more.
-You could rent a bicycle there and bike around the park.
-Or go camping with your whole family and enjoy a picnic.
+Hangang park is full of surprises like the Water Light Square, Waterside Fountains, the Waterside Stage, Festival Land, the Piano Waterway, Waterfalls of Light, the Yacht Marina, and more.
+Consider renting a bicycle there and biking around the park.
+Bring a tent and your whole family to enjoy a picnic.

 [Location] Banpo 2(i)-dong, Seoul, South Korea

-The 63 Building, also known as the Hanhwa 63 City, is a skyscraper on Yeouido island.
-63 building boasts stunning panoramic views of the Han River and the city of Seoul.
-Inside, you can find IMAX cinema, art gallery, performance hall and even a mini-aquarium.
+63 Building, also known as the Hanhwa 63 City, is a skyscraper on Yeouido island.
+63 Building boasts stunning panoramic views of the Han River and the city of Seoul.
+Inside, you can find an IMAX cinema, art gallery, performance hall, and even a mini-aquarium.

-[Reach the top of 63 Building] The art gallery 63 Sky Art is on the top floor of Building 63, in which you can appreciate the interesting art works and enjoy panoramic views of the Han River and the whole city Seoul.
+[Reach the top of 63 Building] The art gallery 63 Sky Art is on the top floor of 63 Building, in which you can appreciate the interesting art works and enjoy panoramic views of the Han River and the whole city Seoul.

 [Aqua Planet 63] Aqua Planet 63 locates in 63 Square.
 Aqua Garden features various marine life and you don't want to miss the mermaid shows they offer there!
 Besides the mermaid shows, they also offer penguin show, sea lion show and so on.
 Check the schedule before you go there so that you can enjoy each show on time.